aleremfer/prompt-eval-cases/README.md

 Most original prompts in this repository are written in Spanish, where many language-level issues, such as ambiguity, disambiguation, cultural context, and reasoning, tend to emerge more clearly in everyday usage.

+---

+If you are using this repository for prompt evaluation, LLM comparison, or QA work, notes or observations are welcome via issues.